QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Parallelize the execution of the parts of the code where this is useful.
 A tutorial is available [here](https://github.com/QCDIS/lifewatch-notebooks/blob/main/NaaVRE-tutorials/splitting-classic.ipynb).
 - Create documentation for the virtual lab.
   - Track the documentation with version control.

+The following roles are involved during this phase:
+- Virtual lab owner / Principal investigator: Provides the use case that will be the first application of the virtual lab.
+- Virtual lab core developer: One or multiple core developers create a new virtual lab in NaaVRE.
+The virtual lab owner can be one of the core developers.
+- Virtual research environment (VRE) development and operations engineer: Supports the creation of the new virtual lab by giving the core development team advice and changing the virtual research environment where necessary.

 #### From core development to first use
 A usability study should be done to determine if the lab is ready for its first use.
 The usability study should look at least at the following criteria: